Israel extends evacuation warnings in Lebanon, signaling a wider offensive

 Israel says it is targeting Hezbollah after nearly a year of rocket attacks that began Oct.
 8 and displaced some 60,000 Israelis from communities in the north.
 Israel has carried out retaliatory strikes over the past year that have displaced tens of thousands on the Lebanese side.

-In recent weeks, Israelis strikes in Lebanon have killed Hezbollah leader Hassan Nasrallah and several of his top commanders.
+In recent weeks, Israeli strikes in Lebanon have killed Hezbollah leader Hassan Nasrallah and several of his top commanders.
 Hundreds more airstrikes across large parts of Lebanon since mid-September have killed at least 1,276 people, according to Lebanon's Health Ministry.
+Nearly 2,000 people have been killed and more than 9,000 wounded in Lebanon since the fighting began nearly a year ago.

 The vast majority of recent strikes have been in areas where Hezbollah has a strong presence, including the southern suburbs of Beirut known as the Dahiyeh.
 But Israel has also carried out strikes in Palestinian refugee camps in Lebanon, and a strike in central Beirut earlier this week killed three members of a leftist Palestinian militant group.